4 Steps of Business Continuity Planning During a Boston Blizzard

 When the first flurries of snow hit last winter, Boston businesses were resolute that they would carry on as best they could.
 But in a period of just three weeks, the state of Massachusetts was hit by four huge blizzards, crippling public transport, threatening infrastructure, and trapping people in their homes.
 A report by Boston University estimates that sales in Massachusetts fell 24% between January 26th and February 22nd and the overall loss to profits and wages was estimated at $1 billion.
 With businesses in surrounding states having suffered similarly, one question on everyone’s mind is how organizations can increase business continuity and resiliency.

-With winter fast approaching and some predictions calling for another snowy season,2 we’ve put together three achievable steps that your organization can take to protect against challenging conditions this winter:
+With winter fast approaching and some predictions calling for another snowy season,2 we’ve put together three achievable business continuity planning steps that your organization can take to protect against challenging conditions this winter:

 Heavy snow, ice, strong winds, freezing rain, blizzards and subzero temperatures – all elements that can lead to power failure and system downtime.
 It isn’t just snowy weather that can put your business at risk: fire, flooding, electrical outages and other disasters can all heavily damage businesses that are data-dependent (just about any business these days).
 If you rely on on-site servers and traditional backup solutions to protect your data, almost any serious issue can cripple your business; and it is a well-known statistic that 40% of data-dependent businesses without a disaster recovery plan will never re-open after a disaster.

 Proper preparation requires infrastructure that allows for effective, automatic and redundant data backup and restoration.
 Traditional backup methods – tape, disk or online only – are no longer sufficient.
 With the IT teams of small- and medium-sized businesses often lacking the bandwidth and resources to roll-out a full business continuity solution, businesses are increasingly turning to Managed Services providers that can provide a cost-effective, hybrid business continuity plan that leverages cloud technology in conjunction with physical backups.